Dabvexx/DabVexx.github.io/_posts/2023-4-4-project-garden-genesis.md

 An interesting point about this game is the opening cutscene.
 The opening cutscene story and voice over was entirely created by AI.
 [ChatGPT](https://openai.com/blog/chatgpt) wrote the story based on a few prompts (It even generated the name itself from combining 2 of its responses).
 [ElevenLabs](https://beta.elevenlabs.io) Speech Synthesis AI did the dramatic reading.

----

-# Lessons Learned

-This project taught me about collaborating on a project with multiple team members.
-It was a bit hard to do since we had such a limited amount of time we couldnt construct a full plan that covers every edge case.
 We had to go and plan multiple times through the process, completely filling 2 whiteboards at least eight times.

-## Here are a few photos of the development process:
+## Here are a few photos of this development process:
 <div aligh="center">
     <img src="../assets/images/GardenGenesisTitleWhiteboard.png" alt="Whiteboard Title">
     <img src="../assets/images/GardenGenesisWhiteboard1.png" alt="Whiteboard 1">
     <img src="../assets/images/GardenGenesisWhiteboard2.png" alt="Whiteboard 2">
 </div>

+---

+# Lessons Learned

+This project taught me about collaborating on a project with multiple team members.
+It was a bit hard to do since we had such a limited amount of time we couldnt construct a full plan that covers every edge case.
+We had to go and plan multiple times through the process, completely filling 2 whiteboards at least eight times.

 ---